lexbor/docs/source/examples/styles/stylesheet.md

-# Parsing and Applying CSS Stylesheet in HTML: Example
+# Parsing and Applying CSS Stylesheet in HTML

 This article explains the intricacies of the `lexbor` library through an example found in `lexbor/styles/stylesheet.c`.
 This particular example demonstrates